opgeROBt/Steam-API-Data-Extraction/README.md

 ```

 ### **step 2 | collect available app_ids**
-By running the code from 'collect all app id's.py'  all app ids from the steam store are collected in the 'app_ids.json' and saved in the /data folder.
+By running the code from `collect all app id's.py`  all app ids from the steam store are collected in the `app_ids.json`  and saved in the `/data` folder.

 ### **step 3 | collect app_details per app_id**
 This is where the magic happens and the details of every app is collected and put in a big raw_data.json.
 It is possible to specify of how many app_id's the details should be collected.
 Since running the code can be very time consuming.
 Benchmark: circa 60 minutes per 2500 app ids.
-This is due to the **limitations** that are set.
+This is due to the `limitations` that are set.
 Although there is no official documentation on this, there is a limit of around 10 calls per 10 seconds with a maximum of 100.000 calls per day.
 Furthermore, a timestamp is added to the collected data to keep track of when which records have been collected.

 ### **step 4 | parse raw data to usable datasets**
-This code parses all the data in the raw_data.json file and puts for every nested category the data in seperate dataframes.
+This code parses all the data in the `raw_data.json` file and puts for every nested category the data in seperate dataframes.
 The steam_appid is included in the parsed dataframe which gives the option to join the data to the raw dataset when further exploration is needed.

 # About
-This is the repository for the course [Online Data Collection and Management ](https://odcm.hannesdatta.com/) at Tilburg University as part of the Master's program 'Marketing Analytics'.
+This is the repository for the course [Online Data Collection and Management ](https://odcm.hannesdatta.com/) at Tilburg University as part of the Master's program `Marketing Analytics`.

 # Contributors
  * [Cas van Dijk](https://github.com/Cas-24), c.c.j.m.vandijk@tilburguniversity.edu